Signatures of graphs for bicommutative Hopf algebras: Hopf algebras of graphs

-The combinatorial objects under consideration in this work are \textbf{graphs}.
-Recall that a graph $\tau$ consists of a pair $(V,E)$ where $V=V(\tau)$ is the set of vertices and $E=E(\tau) \subseteq [V]^{2}$ is the set of edges; $[V]^{2}$ denotes the set of all 2-element subsets of $V$ \footnote{Note that this definition allows for isolated vertices.}.
+The combinatorial objects under consideration in this work are \textbf{simple graphs}.
+Recall that a graph $\tau$ consists of a pair $(V,E)$ where $V=V(\tau)$ is the set of vertices and $E=E(\tau) \subseteq [V]^{2}$ is the set of edges; $[V]^{2}$ denotes the set of all 2-element subsets of $V$\footnote{Note that this definition allows for isolated vertices, but no parallel edges and no self-loops.}.
 We denote the \textbf{empty graph} $\e:=(\emptyset,\emptyset)$.
 The graphs considered in this paper are finite, i.e., $|V| < \infty$.
-A graph homomorphism is a map preserving edges.
-More precisely, given two graphs $ \sigma, \tau$, the map $f: V(\sigma) \to V(\tau)$ is a graph homomorphism if for all vertices $u,v \in V(\sigma)$:

-An isomorphism between graphs is a bijective homomorphism such that the inverse map is also a graph homomorphism.
-An automorphism of a graph $\tau$ is a graph isomorphism onto itself, which is defined in terms of a permutation on the vertex set $V(\tau)$.
-The set $\text{Aut}(\tau)$ of all automorphisms of a graph $\tau$ is closed under composition and forms the automorphism group of the graph.
-We refer to Section 4 for other specific notions of graph morphisms used throughout the paper.
-In particular, the notion of isomorphism allows us to consider the set of equivalence classes of graphs, denoted $\FinGraph$.
-We will refer to graphs when considering both graphs or elements in the set of equivalence classes.
-The meaning will become clear from the context.

-Many combinatorial operations on graphs can be defined using set theory.
-For a graph $\sigma$ we consider the notions of \textbf{induced} and \textbf{restricted subgraph}, corresponding to $U \subseteq V(\sigma)$ and $A \subseteq E(\sigma)$, respectively, such that: \allowdisplaybreaks
+We now define subgraphs.